Principal Investigator

 Research Work

-A wealth of bioactive small molecules are synthesized and required in plants, which form the pool of metabolites and nutrients.
-Plant small molecules not only constitute the valuable source of pharmaceutical leading compounds, but also play essential roles in plant physiological and pathological processes.
-Using macromolecular crystallography and cryo-EM techniques, we determine the 3D-structures of proteins/complexes involved in the synthesis, cross-membrane transport and signaling of these small molecules.
-Combining with biochemical, biophysical and physiological methods, we aim to understand the underlying molecular mechanism in these processes, and provide creative ideas to plant or crop engineering.
+We are a structural biology group focusing on plant cross-membrane transport and signaling.
+Using macromolecular X-Ray crystallography and cryo-EM techniques, we determine the 3D-structures of proteins/complexes involved in plant nutrient/hormone transport and plant-environment signaling.
+Combining with biochemical, biophysical and physiological methods, we aim to understand the underlying molecular mechanism in these processes, and provide creative ideas to plant/crop design and engineering.

 Main Achievements

-1) Structural mechanism of membrane transporters
+1)Structural mechanism of plant membrane transporters

-2) Molecular mechanism of cross-membrane signaling
+2)Structural mechanism of plant cross-membrane signaling

-In eukaryotic cells, Phosphatidic acid (PA) serves as not only a structural intermediate lipid for membrane lipid synthesis but also a vital second messenger molecule binding with downstream targets to regulate various biological events, ranging from cell proliferation, plant stress responses to roles in human cancers.
+Phosphatidic acid (PA) serves as a vital second messenger molecule to regulate various biological events, ranging from plant drought responses to cell proliferation.
 PA is mainly produced by the hydrolysis of phospholipids by Phospholipase D (PLD).
-We determined the first crystal structure of the eukaryotic PLD, plant PLDa1, in the apo state and in complex with PA, which not only revealed catalytic and regulatory mechanisms, but also provided structural insights for PLD-targeted inhibitor/drug design (Cell Res, 2019).
+We determined the first crystal structure of the eukaryotic PLD, plant PLD1, in the apo state and in complex with PA, which not only revealed catalytic and regulatory mechanisms, but also provided structural insights for PLD-targeted inhibitor/drug design (Cell Res, 2019; Prog Lipid Res.
+2021.).
 PA is mainly produced at the ER membrane, and transported to mitochondria.
-Ups1-Mdm35 is a highly conserved protein complex mediating the transport of PA in the mitochondrial intramembrane space, and this transport is feedback regulated by CL.
-We determined the crystal structure of Ups1-Mdm35 in complex with and without PA, and built a theoretical model of CL binding with Ups1-Mdm35, which enlightened the transport process and regulatory mechanism (EMBO Rep. 2015.
+Ups1-Mdm35 is a highly conserved protein complex mediating the transport of PA in the mitochondrial intramembrane space.
+By determining the 3D structure of Ups1-Mdm35 in complex with and without PA, the underlying mechanism of PA trafficking and its feedback regulation by CL was revealed.
+(EMBO Rep. 2015.
 Recommended by Faculty-1000 Biology).

 Publications